flutter/website/src/get-started/flutter-for/android-devs.md

 On Android, when you extend `AsyncTask`, you typically override 3 methods, `onPreExecute()`, `doInBackground()` and `onPostExecute()`.
-There is no equivalent in Flutter, since you `await` on a long running function, and Dart's event loop takes care of the rest.
+There is no equivalent in Flutter, since you `await` on a long-running function, and Dart's event loop takes care of the rest.

 However, there are times when you might be processing a large amount of data and